andrewwang247/utility-library/README.md

 As nice as streams are, input output in C++ can, at times, seem a bit archaic compared to Python.
 With libraries such as Click, command line arguments to a Python script are incredibly easy to parse.
 We provide some argument parsing capability in `argparse`, which returns a vector of templated type.
 The function performs the appropriate conversions from `argc` and `argv`.

 The header also defines a stream insertion operator for `std::pair` types.
-The `sep` and `end` parameters can be used to change the string used *between* entries as well as the string used *after* every entry.
-Together, they can print out ranges for both non-associative and associative data structures since iterators for the latter dereference into `std::pair`.
+This permits us to more easily print out ranges for both non-associative and associative data structures since iterators for the latter dereference into `std::pair`.

 ```c++
 const std::unordered_map<int, int> square {